Scripture Reference: Acts 20:7-12

 Paul went back upstairs to continue talking and the people were able take the young man home alive.

 The miraculous power of the Spirit is the most important part of this story and should be stressed to the children you are teaching.
 However, children can really relate to the young man in this story.
 From their perspective they have often sat quietly in church while a preacher seems to go “on and on”.
-Children are sometimes given “rules of behaviour” for church without any real explanation.
-This lesson seems to be a good time to talk about what happens in the worship assembly.
-Talk about how important it is to learn about God and how being quiet allows others to hear God’s word being preached.
+Children are sometimes given “rules of behaviour” for church without any real explanation so talk about how being quiet allows others to hear God’s word being preached.
 Discuss how other signs of respect (manners) are ways of showing we care for others and their relationship with God.

 Way to Introduce the Story: